DOLLYWOOD and Dollywood's Splash Country

 Speaking of festivals, Dollywood has them all year long.
 In addition to Smoky Mountain Christmas and Harvest celebrations, they kick off each season with the Festival of Nations, get tasty with the Barbeque & Bluegrass in May and then celebrate summer with KidsFest.
 Each festival brings with it special guest performers, shows, attractions and foods.

 Summer is also when Dollywood’s Splash Country is in business, helping visitors stay cool customers all season long with a wave pool, slides, lazy river and other unique water-based activities.
-Between the amusement park and the theme park, there are multiple days’ worth of things to do at Dollywood, so don’t plan a trip there without first exploring our inventory of Pigeon Forge, Tennessee cabins.
+Between the amusement park and the theme park, there are multiple days’ worth of things to do at Dollywood, so don’t plan a trip there without first exploring our inventory of Pigeon Forge Cabin Rentals.
 We have many properties that are just a short drive from the parks’ entrance.